numaproj/numaflow/docs/APIs.md

 OnSuccess sink allows triggering a secondary sink operation only after the primary sink completes successfully The writes to OnSuccess sink will only be initiated if the ud-sink response field sets it.
+A new Message crafted in the Primary sink can be written on the OnSuccess sink.
 </p>

 </td>